-As in the Philippines, a lot of events have a venue and schedule changed sometimes a week before the competition is slated.
+As in the Philippines, many events have a venue, and the schedule sometimes changed a week before the competition is slated.

 Especially relevant is a total of 2971 signed up for two major international Ironman Triathlon Events scheduled in 2018.